In this post, you will learn…

 A sunroom can be a great addition to any home.
 Whether you choose a three season room or four season room, a sunroom provides a place to relax and enjoy the outdoors from the comfort of the indoors.
 One of the important pieces of a sunroom is the roof.
 While it may seem like a simple choice, you have more options than you might think!
 Some of the most common, yet different types of roofs include classic gable, single-slope, glass roof panels, solarium straight eaves or even your existing roof.

 There are various things to consider when choosing the type of roof for your sunroom, including price and structure.
-A single-slope roof, also referred to as a shed roof, is attached to a taller wall which allows for easier construction and less building materials, making it economically friendly.
-Gable roofs have a more traditional look and allow for more ventilation and space with cathedral style ceilings.
-Glass roof panels allow you enjoy an open sky view and control the amount of light entering your sunroom at the same time.
-All glass roofs are an option for Solariums and can be constructed using a straight eave design that provides a sharp transition from the roof to the front panels.
+A single-slope roof, also referred to as a shed roof, is attached to a taller wall which allows for easier construction and fewer building materials, making it more economical.
+Gable roofs have a more traditional look and feel more spacious with cathedral style ceilings.
+Glass roof panels allow you to enjoy an open sky view and control the amount of light entering your sunroom at the same time.
+A solarium features an all-glass roof and can be constructed with a single-slope or gable roof.
 If you are looking to use your existing roof, no problem!
-All of our sunrooms are custom manufactured for your space so they can be built into the home’s current structure.
+All of our sunrooms are custom made for your home so they will fit the space exactly with no fillers needed.

 Gable Roof vs. Single-Slope Roof

 So, you’ve made the decision to add a Patio Enclosures® sunroom to your home.
 Unless you are planning to enclose an existing covered space, you’re going to need to decide on the style of roof that can make your dream sunroom a reality!
-If you’re looking for the most cost-efficient styles, the gable roof and single-slope, or shed roof, are two great options.
-But while both are great options, informing yourself of the pros and cons of each will help you weigh your final decision!
+If you’re looking for the most cost-efficient styles, the gable roof and single-slope are two great options.
+But, while both are great options, learning the pros and cons of each will help you make your final decision!

 Gable Roof

-The gable roof style creates a classic look and is used frequently for home construction.
+The gable roof style creates a classic look and is used frequently in home construction.
 It is also designed to handle all seasons.
-With most roofs constructed at an angle of about 40°, water and snow can easily roll off, while allowing for more ventilation and vaulted ceilings inside.
-Proper construction is essential to adequate roof support, especially in areas that frequently experience heavy wind.
+With most gable roofs constructed at an angle of about 40 degrees, water and snow can easily roll off, while allowing for more ventilation and vaulted ceilings inside.
+Proper construction is essential for adequate roof support, especially in areas that frequently experience heavy wind.

 Single-Slope Roof

 Single-slope roofs are most commonly used for home additions, sheds, and porches, but over the years have gained more popularity in modern home construction.
-Sometimes referred to as shed roofs, single-slope roofs offer easy assembly and fewer required materials.
+Sometimes referred to as shed roofs, single-slope roofs offer easy assembly and require fewer materials.
 A single-slope roof’s typical steepness allows for easy snow and water runoff, making it great for heavy snow and rain regions.
+The pitch of the slope will be determined by your home’s style and construction.

 How to Inspect and Maintain Your Roof

 Patio Enclosures has spent years building the strongest roofs in the industry.
-Whether you choose a gable or single-slope roof, both are constructed utilizing our structural I-beams for maximum support.
-We offer both a 3” and 6” roof depending on your specific application.
-To test just how strong our roof systems are, we parked a 5,100 pound Hummer on our 3” roof and it passed with flying colors.
+We offer both 3-inch and 6-inch roofs depending on your specific application and location.
+Whether you choose a gable or single-slope roof, both styles and thicknesses are constructed using structural I-beams for maximum support.
+To test just how strong our roof systems are, we parked a 5,100-pound Hummer on our 3-inch roof, and it passed with flying colors.

 Learn more about which roofing style best suits your home by requesting a free, in-home estimate using our online form or by calling 800-230-8301.